-Competition law infringements arising in the employment field could include agreements between (groups of) companies (i) not to hire each other's staff members at all (called the no-poaching agreements), or (ii) not to offer them a higher salary to move (called the wage-fixing agreements).
-Such agreements reduce the employees' mobility and can negatively affect competition by preventing new companies from breaking into markets where their success is dependent upon being able to hire employees with the right skill sets.
-In Ms. Vestager's words, no-poaching agreements between employers are "an indicated way to keep wages down, restricting talent from moving where it serves the economy best".
+Competition law infringements arising in the employment field could include agreements between groups of companies (1) not to hire each other's staff members at all - called no-poaching agreements - or (2) not to offer them a higher salary to move - called wage-fixing agreements.
+Such agreements reduce employees' mobility and can negatively affect competition by preventing new companies from breaking into markets where their success is dependent upon being able to hire employees with the right skill sets.

+In EU Competition Commissioner Margrethe Vestager's words, no-poaching agreements between employers are "an indicated way to keep wages down, restricting talent from moving where it serves the economy best."

-Interestingly, in its recently updated Horizontal Guidelines, the European Commission expressly listed wage-fixing agreements among "by object" restrictions, meaning that they are automatically illegal without the need to show negative effects.
+Interestingly, in its Horizontal Guidelines that were updated on July 21, the European Commission expressly listed wage-fixing agreements among "by object" restrictions, meaning that they are automatically illegal without the need to show negative effects.
 This is similar to a purchasing cartel, except that the object is not a raw material or a manufactured product but the employees.

 An important aspect of cartel enforcement is information exchange, which reduces uncertainty among competitors in sensitive areas, such as their purchasing price.
-Applied to the world of employment, this means that exchanges on individual (non-tariff) salaries - including indirectly through publications - are problematic.
+Applied to the world of employment, this means that exchanges on individual nontariff salaries, including indirectly through publications, are problematic.

-Essentially, the terms and conditions of employment should be treated as similar to pricing information, and their exchanges as similar to a price fixing cartel.
+Essentially, the terms and conditions of employment should be treated as similar to pricing information, and their exchanges as similar to a price-fixing cartel.
 Of course, there is difficulty with this approach because terms and conditions of employment are not information that purely "belongs" to the company, but also to the employee.